dhruvg029/GenerativeAI-Bootcamp/README.md

 This part consists of different projects created with the help of Gemini open source models.
 The idea is to use them using the `google.generativeai` library, and configure using the `GOOGLE_API_KEY`.
 These resources are from Udemy's [Building Gen AI App 12+ Hands-on Projects with Gemini Pro](https://www.udemy.com/course/building-gen-ai-app-end-to-end-projects-with-gemini-pro) course.

 - **LIM-LLM Application:** Simple streamlit applications using Gemini models such as `Gemini-3.5-Flash` and `Gemini-2.5-Flash` to chat with the LLM, or analyse images with LIM.
 - **Conversational Chatbot:** A chatbot application to chat with an open source LLM, and save chat history simultaneously using `Gemini-2.5-flash` model.
+- **Invoice Extractor:** An application to extract data from invoices and asking LLM the questions the questions to be answered using Gemini.
+- **Multiple PDF Chatbot:** Upload multiple PDFs and ask questions from Gemini models using FAISS without any issues.
+- **Document QnA:** A simple RAG application to ask questions from the document using Gemini model.
+- **Text-to-SQL-Querying:** Using sqlite3 and Gemini models to interact with an SQL database and displaying outputs in the form of SQL queries.
+- **Resume ATS System:** A project to upload the resume and give feedback by satisfying the ATS requirements, with the help of the job descriptions.
+- **Calorie Calculator:** A gemini model application for calculating calories from the food images you can upload, to keep track of the diet!
+- **YouTube Transcript Summarizer:** To provide a summary of the transcripts from a YouTube video.

+---